marcusmchale/algrow/README.md

 Steps:

-    1. Blue rings are identified by Hough Circle transform in median blur of b channel of Lab colourspace (OpenCV)
+    1. Circles are identified by Hough Circle transform in median blur of b channel of Lab colourspace (OpenCV)
     2. Clusters of circles are identified to define plates and remove artifact circles (Scipy.cluster.hierarchy)
-    3. Orientation and arrangement of plates is determined to define well identities (Scipy.cluster.hierarchy)
+    3. Orientation and arrangement of circles and plates are determined to define well identities (Scipy.cluster.hierarchy)
-    4. An image mask is generated from segmentation in both HSV and Lab colour spaces with additional noise removal.
+    4. SLIC segmentation in Lab colourspace to label "green" regions (scikimage.morphology)
+    5. Noise removal.
         a.
 Saturation (S) threshold to select high values, colour rich regions
         b.
 Value (V) threshold to identify dark regions that occur from folding of lamina tissues
         c.
 Join S AND V to create a colour mask